 This delta function cancels with the $\delta^4(0)$ that arises due to the new term in the effective action to give

 It is straightforward to see, from \cref{eq:Gderiv}, that $\Xi(x,x)$ does not depend on $\x$ and so the $\x$ integral gives

-We can organise these corrections as Feynman diagrams in perturbation theory by including new vertices with divergent vertex factors.
+We can equivalently perform this calculation by organising these terms as Feynman diagrams in perturbation theory by including new vertices with divergent vertex factors.
 In particular, up the third order in lambda, we must introduce three new vertices, shown in Fig.~\ref{div-vertices:fig}.
-For the sake of clarity, here, we distinguish divergent vertices showing them with bullets instead of squares used for the standard vertices.
+For the sake of clarity, here, we distinguish divergent vertices showing them with bullets instead of the squares used for the standard vertices.

 For example, $\psi_1(x)$ gets contributions from two different diagrams depicted in Fig.~\ref{psi-1:diagram}.
 Using these Feynman rules we find an identical result to before,

 We can calculate $\psi_2$ in the same fashion.
 The associated Feynman diagrams appear in Fig.~\ref{psi-2:diagram} and the Feynman rules give